- A wide selection of tumbling media for your parts

 10. What Is the lifespan of a Vibratory Tumbler’s Media?

-Different vibratory tumbler media have a different lifespan.
+Different vibratory tumbler media have different lifespans.
 Their lifespan also depends on the type of material you often tumble.

 For instance, ceramic media can be reused until it loses its abrasive quality.